sanskrit/raw_etexts_english/blogs/manasataramgini/2013-05-13_a-record-of-the-nastika-attack-on-hingula.md

 +++
-title = "A record of the nAstika attack onxa0hi~NgulA"
+title = "A record of the nAstika attack on hi~NgulA"

 +++
 Hindu historical tradition holds that bauddha-s of the sindhu had made